Closing Costs Guide · Value-First Home Team

 Conditions

-Must move in within 92 days · Must occupy as principal residence for at least 1 year · Property must be on land ≤ 0.5 hectares
+Typically must move in within 92 days · Occupy as principal residence for at least 1 year · Property on land ≤ 0.5 hectares

 Newly Built Home Exemption